bnfour/mx-mods/readme.md

 ## Menu tweaks
 Mod file: `MenuTweaks.dll`

 This is a collection of changes for the song selection menus.
-All features can be toggled on and off independently.
+All features (except for the frame fix) can be toggled on and off independently.

 ### Available features